The #DNN-Verification Problem: Counting Unsafe Inputs for Deep Neural Networks: Introduction

+To this end, in this paper, we introduce the \textit{\#DNN-Verification} problem, which is the extension of the decision DNN-Verification problem to the corresponding counting version.
+Given a general deep neural network (with continuous values) and a safety property, the objective is to count the exact number of input configurations that violate the specific requirement.
 We analyze the complexity of this problem and propose two solution approaches.
 In particular, in the first part of the paper, we propose an algorithm that is guaranteed to find the {\em exact} number of unsafe input configurations, providing a detailed theoretical analysis of the algorithm's complexity.
 The high-level intuition behind our method is to recursively shrink the domain of the property, exploiting the \texttt{SAT} or \texttt{UNSAT} answer of a standard formal verifier to drive the expansion of a tree that tracks the generated subdomains.
 Interestingly, our method can rely on any formal verifier for the decision problem, taking advantage of all the improvements to state-of-the-art and, possibly, to novel frameworks.
 As the analysis shows, our algorithm requires multiple invocations of the verification tool, resulting in significant overhead and becoming quickly unfeasible for real-world problems.
-For this reason, inspired by the work of \citet{SampleCount} on \textit{\#SAT}, we propose an approximation algorithm for \textit{\#DNN-Verification}, providing provable (probabilistic) bounds on the correctness of the estimation.
+For this reason, inspired by the work of \cite{SampleCount} on \textit{\#SAT}, we propose an approximation algorithm for \textit{\#DNN-Verification}, providing provable (probabilistic) bounds on the correctness of the estimation.

-In more detail, in this paper, we make the following contribution to the state-of-the-art: \begin{itemize} \item We propose an exact count formal algorithm to solve \textit{\#DNN-verification}, that exploits state-of-the-art decision tools as backends for the computation. \item We present \texttt{CountingProVe}, a novel approximation algorithm for \textit{\#DNN-verification}, that provides a bounded confidence interval for the results. \item We evaluate our algorithms on a standard benchmark, ACAS Xu, showing that \texttt{CountingProVe} is scalable and effective also for real-world problems. \end{itemize} To the best of our knowledge, this is the first study to present \textit{\#DNN-verification}, the counting version of the decision problem of the formal verification for neural networks.
+In more detail, in this paper, we make the following contribution to the state-of-the-art: \begin{itemize} \item We propose an exact count formal algorithm to solve \textit{\#DNN-verification}, that exploits state-of-the-art decision tools as backends for the computation. \item We present \texttt{CountingProVe}, a novel approximation algorithm for \textit{\#DNN-verification}, that provides a bounded confidence interval for the results. \item We evaluate our algorithms on a standard benchmark, ACAS Xu, showing that \texttt{CountingProVe} is scalable and effective also for real-world problems. \end{itemize} To the best of our knowledge, this is the first study to present \textit{\#DNN-verification}, the counting version of the decision problem of the formal verification for general neural networks without converting the DNN into a CNF.